LiskArchive/lisk-sdk/README.md

 ## Disclaimer - Mostly Harmless

 Please read our disclaimer carefully.
-We have just opened access to our alpha version of the Lisk SDK and hope to receive detailed feedback.
-Using our alpha release might still be tedious due to the evolving nature of our work-in-progress code.

-We strictly encourage everyone to not use our alpha release for any production blockchain applications.
-There will be significant changes in the protocol and public interfaces in upcoming releases.

-Have fun with our alpha release to build blockchain applications but don't expect to persist your data with future releases of our Lisk SDK.
-Blockchains created with this release may not be compatible anymore with future releases.
+With this repository we have opened access to the alpha release of the Lisk SDK.
+We have released the Lisk SDK in its current form in order for us to improve the development experience through community feedback and contributions.

+We strictly discourage anyone from using the alpha release of the Lisk SDK for any production-based blockchain applications, i.e. a blockchain operating on a real mainnet.
+Over the course of the alpha phase there will be significant changes in the Lisk protocol and implementation, which will eventually bring the accessibility and reliability to a level which is feasible for production-based blockchain applications.
+At this time we only recommend the Lisk SDK for proof-of-concept blockchain applications, i.e. a blockchain operating on a fake testnet.

+The only application built using the Lisk SDK currently feasible for production usage is [Lisk Core](https://github.com/liskhq/lisk-core), the client of the Lisk network itself.

+Please be advised we cannot guarantee blockchains created with the alpha release of the Lisk SDK will remain compatible with our planned (beta/rc) releases.

+We hope you enjoy building your proof-of-concept blockchain applications using the Lisk SDK, and shall look forward to receiving your feedback and contributions during the alpha phase.

 ## What is Lisk SDK